Opinion polling for the 2026 Japanese general election

-In the run up to the next Japanese general election, various organisations are carrying out opinion polling to gauge voting intention.
+In the run up to the 2026 Japanese general election, various organisations carried out opinion polling to gauge voting intention.
 Results of such polls are displayed in this article.
-The date range for these opinion polls is from the previous general election, held on 27 October 2024, to the present day.
+The date range for these opinion polls is from the 2024 Japanese general election, held on 27 October, to the election day.

 Pollsters

-The following table shows the pollsters who conduct opinion polls in Japan:
+The following table shows the pollsters who conduct opinion polls in Japan.